westerndigitalcorporation/zonedstorage.io/docs/projects/zenfs.md

 ## Prerequisites

-*ZenFS* requires a Linux kernel implementing support for NVMe Zonednamespaces, that is, a kernel version 5.9 or newer.
+*ZenFS* requires a Linux kernel implementing support for NVMe Zoned namespaces, that is, a kernel version 5.9 or newer.
 The kernel used must also be configured with [zoned block device support enabled](/linux/config#kernel-configuration).